Church of Nigeria: Ordination of women

 The Church of Nigeria does not recognise the ordination of women to the priesthood or the episcopate.
 In 2010, then Archbishop Nicholas Oko permitted the ordination of women to the diaconate within limitations.
-However, the permission to ordain women as deacons was discontinued by 2021 according to Bishop Felix Orji; those women ordained deacons prior to the discontinuation are allowed to continue to serve.
+Several women were ordained deacons by dioceses in the Niger Delta.
+However, the permission to ordain women as deacons was discontinued in the Diocese of CANA by 2021 according to Bishop Felix Orji; he claimed that women ordained deacons in that diocese prior to the discontinuation are allowed to continue to serve.
+More recent sources continue to confirm that the Church of Nigeria ordains women to the diaconate.
+Researchers, publishing in 2025, at the Nnamdi Azikiwe University in Awka, Nigeria found that some dioceses continue to ordain women as deacons.

 As of January, 2021, the Church of Nigeria was one of two member churches of the Anglican Communion that has ordained women as deacons, albeit for limited roles, but not as priests or bishops.
 Women are allowed to serve in lay leadership roles, including "synod delegates, parish church council members...wardens, lay readers, choir directors, and organists, among other leadership roles."

 Ecumenical relations

 In October 2009, the Nigerian church's leadership reacted to the Vatican's proposed creation of personal ordinariates for disaffected traditionalist Anglicans by saying that although it welcomed ecumenical dialogue and shared moral theology with the Catholic Church, the current GAFCON structures already meet the spiritual and pastoral needs of conservative Anglicans in Africa.

-In 2025, the Church of Nigeria severed ties with the Church of Wales and Church of England, and declared they no longer recognised the leadership of Canterbury.
+In 2025, the Church of Nigeria severed ties with the Church in Wales and Church of England, and declared they no longer recognise the Archbishop of Canterbury as 'first among equals.'